ros-navigation/docs.nav2.org/docs/community/maintainer_docs/docs_release.md

 ## 1. Branch Off Docs Distribution

-Create new distribution branch from `rolling`:
+Create new distribution branch from `rolling` and switch to it:

 ```shell
 git checkout -b <distro> rolling
 ```

+All following actions and commands execute in the new branch only.
+Replace `<distro>` with the actual distribution name (e.g. `lyrical`).

 ## 2. Update Configuration files

 ### 2.1 CircleCI

-Add new distribution branch to `filters` in `.circleci/config.yml`:
+Replace the `rolling` branch with a new one for workflow `filters` in `.circleci/config.yml`:

 ```yaml
 workflows: